NOAA-EMC/NEMS/doc/introduction.md

 ====================

-The NOAA Environmental Modeling System (NEMS) is the infrastructure underlying a **coupled modeling system** that supports predictions of Earth's environment at a range of time scales.
+The NOAA Environmental Modeling System (NEMS) is the infrastructure underlying NOAA's [Unified Forecast System (UFS)] (https://ufscommunity.org/) a fully coupled modeling framework that supports predictions of
+Earth's environment at a range of time scales.
 Examples of other coupled modeling systems are the
 [Community Earth System Model (CESM)](http://www.cesm.ucar.edu) and the
 [Met Office Unified Model] (http://www.metoffice.gov.uk/research/modelling-systems/unified-model)

+NEMS includes infrastructure for coupling model components representing major Earth system domains and processes.
 **A model component** is a software representation of a physical domain or process, for example sea ice.
 It is often developed by a team of specialists in that domain.
 Model coupling is a software representation of feedbacks between physical processes.
 It involves modifying the exported fields of a component through grid, unit, temporal, and other transformations so that they can be used as the inputs for another component.

-NEMS includes infrastructure for coupling model components representing major Earth system domains and processes.  **External model components** have a primary repository on GitHub.
+These components are managed through repositories, primarily on GitHub.

 In general, model components are coupled through the NEMS mediator (in other coupled modeling systems this is often called the "coupler").
 NEMS also includes some